Eretic/daria_vorobiova_ph/README.md

-# Daria Vorobiova - a famous Ukrainian photographer and bloger
+# Daria Vorobiova - a famous Ukrainian photographer and blogger